.

 They buy first and plan later.

 The most important thing you can do before buying a single device is choose your ecosystem, the platform everything will live on.
-The three main options are:

-• Apple Home - best for iPhone and Mac households.
+Apple Home: best for iPhone and Mac households.
 Prioritizes privacy and local control.

 Pick one and stick to it.
 Mixing ecosystems is where things get complicated fast.